Volunteer Review: Rebecca S., Medicine in Nepal

 Although OPT was always crowded, I learned the most during my hours there.
 The doctor and patient would talk in Nepali, often the doctor would perform a physical examination (usually the patient was complaining of a mass, which the doctor would find and then have me feel) and the doctor would make notes in English.
 After the patient left, I would ask the doctor to explain what happened, and I would take notes.
 Towards the end of my stay, the doctors had me examine the patients after they did and try to make a diagnosis.
 All of the staff were really friendly and overly helpful.
 No question ever went unanswered!

-I did observe a few surgeries, but did not assist in any (I was only at the hospital for about three weeks – volunteers who had been there longer would sometimes hold forceps or blot blood from an incision).
+I did observe a few surgeries, but did not assist in any.
 I usually left the hospital around 3pm.
 All in all, at the hospital I saw cases of pretty much every type of cancer, including a man with cancer on his optical nerve, which was forcing his eyeball out of his head, as well as a lot of cases of fibro adenomas, lymphomas, and cysts.